Fix: High CPU Usage

 Fix 10: Reinstall Windows

-No one likes it when it comes to this, but it may be inevitable.
+No one likes it when it comes to this, but it may be unavoidable.
 There could be a problem with the core of your Windows OS, and troubleshooting every potential issue would take days.
 The less painful form of troubleshooting is to reinstall the operating system.

 1. Open the Start Menu and search for Reset This PC.